Just Call Me Nobody

-Just Call Me Nobody (大笑江湖) is a 2010 comedy-martial arts film directed by Kevin Chu.
+Just Call Me Nobody (大笑江湖) is a 2010 Taiwanese comedy-martial arts film directed by Kevin Chu.
 The film is about a bumbling cobbler (Xiao Shen Yang) who becomes a martial arts master.

 Plot

 In ancient China, a poor shoe repair man Wu Di (Xiao Shen Yang) lives with his mother (Chen Hui-chuen) and is obsessed with martial-arts picture books.
 Wu Di repairs the shoe of the swordswoman Yuelou (Kelly Lin) and later helps save her in a fight despite having no martial-arts training.
 She thanks him and says she can be found on Qin Mountain if she is needed.
 Yuelou is secretly a princess who is due to marry the emperor (Banny Chen) but escape after setting the palace on fire.

 Production

 Just Call Me Nobody finished filming in later September.

 Release

 Just Call Me Nobody was released on 3 December 2010 in China and is set to be released in Taiwan on 26 January 2011.
 On its release in China, the film topped the box office, grossing $9,018,081.